Epicteque/Godot_Tunnel3D/README.md

-5. Find the new node "Tunnel3D" and new resources "Tunnel3DConnectionGenerator", "Tunnel3DGenerationData", "Tunnel3DMeshData" and "Tunnel3DVoxelData".
+5. If the plugin has loaded, then one should be able to find the new node "Tunnel3D" and new resources "Tunnel3DConnectionGenerator", "Tunnel3DGenerationData", "Tunnel3DMeshData" and "Tunnel3DVoxelData".

 Basic Use Instructions: